 Source: USA Today for the number of unaccompanied children released to sponsors by state

 Part of the problem districts are facing is that they have difficulty determining the child’s educational background when their sponsor brings them in to enroll.
-Oftentimes the sponsor is unaware of the child’s history, and language barriers can prevent the child from conveying their . . . read more
+Oftentimes the sponsor is unaware of the child’s history, and language barriers can prevent the child from . . . read more

 Many consider John Dewey, the late nineteenth and early twentieth-century philosopher and advocate of progressivism to be the father of student-centered learning.
 Dewey championed the idea that schools should address a broad spectrum of student needs, rather than drill rote memorization of facts into students’ heads.
 The addition of school counselors, special education programs, advanced courses for the gifted, and student support services like positive behavior interventions would all fall under the realm of whole-child educational programs that schools throughout the nation have implemented for quite some time.
 According to the Association for Supervision and Curriculum Development, whole-child education should encompass the following: